Forensic DNA Relationship Testing

 We provide relationship testing services to law enforcement agencies.
-Our services are designed to meet your needs.
+Our services are designed to meet the highest standards of the legal community.
 We offer:

-Our professionals within Forensic Relationship Services are committed to maintaining the highest quality standards in the laboratory.
+Our professionals within Forensic Relationship Testing services are committed to maintaining the highest quality standards in the laboratory.
 We are dedicated to a system of process improvement, which includes feedback from our clients.

 Laboratory accreditation is highly regarded both nationally and internationally as an indicator of technical and managerial competence.
-Our Forensic Relationship services laboratory is accredited by Forensic Quality Services (FSQ) for relationship testing through DNA analysis.
+Our Forensic Relationship Testing laboratory is accredited by ANSI

 Required Documentation for case initiation: